eliranwong/toolmate/package/toolmate/docs/Fabric Integration.md

 ```
 fabric -p write_essay "What is machine learning?" | fabric -p extract_wisdom | fabric -p summarize
 ```
-Text output in intermediate steps are not visible.
-You can, however, visual all text-output by running fabric with ToolMate AI, e.g.:
+The text output in intermediate steps, with fabric alone, are not visible.
+You can, however, visualize all text-output by running fabric with ToolMate AI, e.g.:

 ```
 @fabric -m gemini-1.5-pro -p write_essay "What is machine learning?"